NimrodShefi/Anti-Google-Data-Collection-Coursework-University-Year-3/README.md

 ### **Tools used:**
 #### _nodemon_
-This is useful in develoment as it means that servers restart automatically afte every change, which makes development slighly faster as there is no need to manually restart teh server after making changes.
+This is useful in develoment as it means that servers restart automatically afte every change, which makes development slighly faster as there is no need to manually restart the server after making changes.
 Allows for faster manual testing.

 Resources Used: